Child Custody Lawyers in Sacramento, California

-Why You Might Need a Child Custody Lawyer
+Why You Might Need a Child Custody Lawyer in Sacramento, CA

 Sacramento child custody lawyers practice in the family law area of the legal profession.
 This area of the law can be quite complex and it normally takes a knowledgeable child support attorney to put up a good fight.

 Several custody cases can get quite emotional and volatile.
-Our child custody attorneys will commit time and effort finding possible witnesses on your behalf, developing a timetable for visitation to show to the other parent and working with the courts to establish which parent is best suited for custody.
+Our Sacramento child custody attorneys will commit time and effort finding possible witnesses on your behalf, developing a timetable for visitation to show to the other parent and working with the courts to establish which parent is best suited for custody.

-In cases where the parents are married, either the mother or the father’s attorney may file an action asking for dissolution of marriage, legal separation, nullity, or file the petition for custody and support of minor children’s action.
+In cases where the parents are married, either the mother or the father’s attorney may file an action asking for the dissolution of marriage, legal separation, nullity, or file the petition for custody and support of minor children’s action.
 In cases of unmarried parents, either side may file the petition for custody and support.

 Can I have joint custody of my children?